-The MS-Series equipment has been designed using a subassembly concept.
-This design feature allows for service via the assembly exchange approach.
+MS-Series equipment has been designed using a subassembly concept.
+This design feature allows for service by replacing a faulty assembly.
 The service procedures described in this section will isolate a problem to the replaceable assembly or component level as appropriate.
 Printed circuit board assemblies are considered to be replacement items.
 Mainframe components such as contactors, diode bridges, filter capacitors, etc. are considered replaceable components.